 For our 2020 Summer Series “Future Perfect” conversations, we’ve brought together founding leaders who have shaped and are shaping current and future generations of great businesses.
 Together, we seek to further understand how today’s health and economic crises are accelerating behaviors and white spaces for new necessities, innovations, and investments.

-This discussion is moderated by Gautam Gupta, Partner at M13 and Co-founder of NatureBox, and features Padmasree Warrior, Founder, President and CEO of Fable, which is on a mission to be the world’s best mobile service for curated reading.
-Warrior is also a board member at Microsoft and Spotify, and was previously CEO at electric car company NIO U.S and CTSO at Cisco.
+- Padmasree Warrior, Founder, President, and CEO of Fable, which is on a mission to be the world’s best mobile service for curated reading.
+A board member at Microsoft and Spotify, Warrior was previously CEO at electric car company NIO U.S and CTSO at Cisco.

 What inspired your vision for Fable?